ami-iit/biomechanical-analysis-framework/baf_kpi/README.md

 The computed KPI include:

+- **Niosh KPI**:An index based on the guidelines of the National Institute for Occupational Safety and Health (NIOSH), used to assess biomechanical risk during occupational tasks, particularly lifting activities.
+It helps estimate the physical load on body segments (e.g., the lumbar spine) and supports the prevention of musculoskeletal disorders and overexertion injuries.
 - **Gait Cycle Duration**: The total time taken to complete a full gait cycle (one complete step with both legs).
 - **Cadence**: The number of steps taken per minute, an essential parameter for analyzing walking speed and rhythm.
 - **Stride Length**: The distance covered in one full gait cycle, indicating spatial characteristics of walking.